 What is North?

 North is a company-wide goal setting system designed for organisations to improve focus and be number driven in achieving goals.
 North is based on a proven and established OKR framework used by companies like Google, LinkedIn, and Airbnb.
-If you’re just getting started with OKRs – read our guide to adopting OKRs first.
+If you’re just getting started with OKRs – read our guide to adopting OKRs first or check out hand-picked OKR Resources from across the internet.

 What problem does North solve?